 - cellular reactions (respiration, photosynthesis and protein synthesis)

 - diversity of organisms

 - scientific writing, numeracy, biological drawing and microscopy

-Note that practical sessions will take place in a teaching laboratory so students are required to wear appropriate footwear that covers the toe, heel and top of the foot.
+Note that for laboratory sessions, you will need to wear appropriate footwear that covers the toe, heel, and top of the foot.

 Biology Bridging Course contact:

 Dr Charlotte Taylor

 This course is designed for students who are entering a tertiary institution and intend to take a first year chemistry unit without having completed HSC Chemistry.
 Those who have completed HSC Chemistry are also welcome to come along and refresh their memory.
 This course is not suitable for students who are attending Cumberland College courses in the Faculty of Health Sciences except for those who are enrolling in the Bachelor of Applied Science (Exercise and Sport Science)/Master of Nutrition and Dietetics.